 But the important point is this: Women are just as rabid to get what they want as are the men.
 The female libido may express itself in a “sugar and spice” fake veneer, but, do not be deceived, it’s as virulent and potent – and as toxic -- as the tactics of any Neanderthal male on the hunt for a flouncy skirt.

 Editor’s note: I will make myself unpopular to suggest that, among women, “sins against holy romance” might even be more prevalent.
 Lateece began to explain it to us in “Prometheus.”
 Among the ancient Spirit Guides, the very term “Love” is sometimes used to denote Woman.
 It is her natural domain.
 By nature, more than the male, this is how she thinks and plans.
-She is "love personified."
-The fellow, in his younger days, is no match for her designs, and oblivious to the higher order.
+She is "love personified" in a very real sense.
+The fellow, in his younger days, is no match for her designs, and well oblivious to the higher order.
 Even from early on, a girl “knows all, sees all” concerning matters of the heart, to a degree that her masculine counterpart has no knowledge.
-With all of this in play, when a girl perverts herself by ignoring the whispering “still small voice” of her inner guidance, she runs the risk of “sinning with eyes wide open,” in a manner that does not usually affect the "dumb boy."
-Greater capacity also means potential for greater culpability and damage.
+With all this in play, when a girl perverts herself by ignoring the whispering “still small voice” of her inner guidance, she runs the risk of “sinning with eyes wide open,” in a manner that does not usually affect the "dumb boy."
+Greater capacity also means potential for greater culpability and damage to one's spirit.
 In the wake of this deeper destitution, it’s much harder to come back.
 This is what Lateece cautioned against and is Jesus’ warning message in the so-called “unpardonable sin” discourse.

 But women hide it - the craving, the insanity - so well.
 How do they hide it?
 They hide it in sweet smiles and sweet platitudes of “motherhood, babies, and apple pie.”
 What does this mean?
 Men are hard-wired to spread seed, and women are hard-wired to nurture that seed.